IBM-Swift/evolution/Kitura/Proposals/0001-codable-routing.md

 ```
     GET /user/1
 ```
-would typically be used to retrieve data associated with user #1.
+would typically be used to retrieve data associated with a user uniquely identified by ID 1.

 #### Identifier Routing
-These use cases are handled by providing the additional ability for the developer to request that a type that conforms to `Indentifier` is also passed to the handler, for example:
+These use cases are handled by providing the additional ability for the developer to request that a type that conforms to `Identifier` is also passed to the handler, for example:

 ```swift
 struct UserId: Identifier {